-In 2014, Nottinghamshire Community Foundation once again achieved the QA enhanced level of Quality Accreditation from the Community Foundation Network (CFN).
+In 2017, Nottinghamshire Community Foundation once again achieved the QA enhanced level of Quality Accreditation from the UK Community Foundation (UKCF).

 Serious about quality and accountability